Jarrow and District Electric Tramways

 Tramcar crews were also issued with long, double-breasted greatcoats with five pairs of buttons and high, fold-over collars; other than the buttons, these garments appear to have been devoid of insignia.

-Inspectors wore single-breasted jackets edged in material of a finer quality than the main jacket, without hidden buttons (most likely a hook and eye arrangement), two waist pockets, two breast pockets and stand-up collars; the latter carried the designation 'Inspector' in embroidered script lettering.
+Inspectors wore single-breasted jackets edged in material of a finer quality than the main jacket, with hidden buttons (or more likely, a hook and eye arrangement), two waist pockets, two breast pockets and stand-up collars; the latter carried the designation 'Inspector' in embroidered script lettering.
 The caps were similar to those worn by tramcar staff, but bearing an embroidered script-lettering grade badge —'Inspector' — on a brocade hat band, with the standard 'Magnet & Wheel' cap badge worn above.

 In common with most UK tramway operators, the J&DETCo employed female staff (as conductresses) during the Great War, to replace men lost to the armed services.
 Unfortunately, only a single photograph of one of these ladies appears to have survived (see below), and this only reveals the sketchiest of uniform details.
 The lady in question is wearing a long, double-breasted coat with lapels, seemingly devoid of insignia, and a light coloured scarf.
 Headgear comprised a baggy motor cap with a stiff glossy peak, which almost certainly bore the standard BETCo 'Magnet & Wheel' cap badge.
 The cap, coat and scarf are very reminiscent of the J&DETCo's near neighbour and sister company — Gateshead and District Tramways Company — so in all likelihood, the J&DETCo also issued its ladies with single-breasted, tailored jackets with five buttons, hip pockets, lapels, and a belt with two buttons, all without badges of any kind (see link).